AdharshMMsft/ACS_Email_Java_Implementation_Windows/README.md

 ### Building and running the project.

-1. Run the below commands on the terminal serially (make sure the terminal path is your project's path).
+1. Run the below commands on the terminal (command prompt / powershell in windows) serially (make sure the terminal path is your project's path).

   1) mvn compile
   2) mvn package